top of page

 Social Justice Education in the Upper School

 HCS upper school coursework provides the knowledge to support a deep understanding of social justice themes.
 Teachers work to drive their curriculum through social justice-based essential questions, using social justice-based materials and practices to identify injustice and learn course-aligned content to understand that injustice.
-Additionally, all students engage in a series of mission electives designed to aid students as they bring personal interests and passions to their learning in a way that allows them to engage in social justice work on a personal and global level.
-Students new to the Upper School take Foundations, a course that teaches the basics of social justice education and executive functioning skills for academic success.
-The Senior Project is then designed to be the culmination of academic experiences and is a genuine opportunity for seniors to merge their various interests, passions, and curiosities with their academic lives while demonstrating autonomy and critical analysis skills.
+All students engage in electives that explore specific areas of social justice as well as a series of mission electives designed to aid students as they bring personal interests and passions to their learning in a way that allows them to engage in social justice work on a personal and global level.

 Icon_Service Learning.png